Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 - *Export status:*
   Order export status from the *Omni-Channel* module to the  marketplace.
 The following statuses are available:
     - **Exported**
-    - **Being exported**
-    - **Not exported: Pending > 30 minutes to OMS**
+    - **No changes to sync**

-  [comment]: <> (Feld immer/meistens leer hier, auch wenn in Order Liste Status angezeigt.
+  [comment]: <> (Stimmt das?
+Feld immer/meistens leer hier, auch wenn in Order Liste Status angezeigt.
 Bezieht sich auf Status of Export to Channel oder Status of Export to OMS?
 Andere Möglichkeiten?)

 - [EXPORT TO OMS]
   Click this button to export the order to the *Order management* module.
 This button is only displayed if the status in the *Status of export to OMS* column is **Not exported: Pending > 30 minutes to OMS**.